 Only forty 1943 copper-alloy cents are known to remain in existence.
 Coin experts speculate that they were struck by accident when copper-alloy 1-cent blanks remained in the press hopper when production began on the new steel pennies.
 Source

 The 1877 is considered the most crucial key date of the Indian Head cent series.
 The coin has demonstrated moderate to strong gains in just about every condition over time frames short and long.
+In recent years, color quality (B= BROWN, RB= RED-BROWN, R= RED) has become an important value modifier for Indian Head cents and other copper coins.
 Source

 A “Braided Hair Large Cent” was just an everyday penny back in 1844.
 If it is circulated, it is probably worth between $7 and $80.
 Source

-The chocolate-colored penny, the ninth known example of its type, bears the date 1792, an inscription “Parent of Science & Industry: Liberty” and the likeness of a woman’s head representing Miss Liberty.
+The chocolate-colored penny, the 9th known example of its type, bears the date 1792, an inscription “Parent of Science & Industry: Liberty” and the likeness of a woman’s head representing Miss Liberty.
 Source